HsiangHung/Machine_Learning_Note/Generative_AI/Large_language_model/RAG/README.md

 Today, LLM-powered chatbots can give customers more personalized answers without humans having to write out new scripts.
 And RAG allows LLMs to go one step further by greatly reducing the need to feed and retrain the model on **fresh examples**.
 Simply upload the **latest documents** or **policies**, and the model retrieves the information in open-book mode to answer the question.

-RAG has two phases:
+RAG has two phases, retrieval and content generation:
-1. retrieval
-2. content generation.

 ### Retrieval